Coping with melanoma

 It is very important to get the right information about your type of melanoma and how it is best treated.
 People who are well informed about their illness and treatment are more able to make decisions and cope with what happens.

-If you have treatment such as biological therapies or chemotherapy for advanced melanoma you may feel very tired and lethargic a lot of the time.
-There is information about fatigue and cancer and treating cancer fatigue in the section on coping physically with cancer.
+If you are having a sexual relationship, one or all of these changes may affect your sex life.
+And if you have treatment such as biological therapies or chemotherapy for advanced melanoma you may feel very tired and lethargic a lot of the time.

 Just try to remember that you do not have to sort everything out at once.
 It may take some time to deal with each issue.
 Do ask for help if you need it though.
 It is likely that your doctor or specialist nurse will know who you can contact to get some help.
 They can put you in touch with people specially trained in supporting those with cancer.
 These people are there to help and want you to feel that you have support.
 So use them if you feel you need to.

 You may need to have access to support staff, such as a physiotherapist or social worker.
-Social workers can help you with information about your entitlement to sick pay and benefits.
+Social workers may be able to help you with information about your entitlement to sick pay and benefits.
 If you live alone, a social worker may be able to help by organising convalescence when you first come out of hospital.

 - Your feelings